mcsadri/cookie-stand-admin/README.md

   - [X] Won’t break if they get left in, but a good practice to remove stuff you’re not using.
 - [ ] Pro tip: [Tailwind CSS Extension Pack](https://marketplace.visualstudio.com/items?itemName=andrewmcodes.tailwindcss-extension-pack)

+## Stretch Goals

+- [ ] Refactor to move components to own functions.
+- [ ] Refactor to move components to own files.
+- [ ] Add more styling
+- [X] Link to another page within the app

 ## Tests

 - [X] n/a